 The short-term investments of the University are valued on a daily basis by the custodian banks.
-Deposits and withdrawals may be processed daily, except for the portion invested in UVIMCO's STP, which may be processed weekly.
+Deposits and withdrawals may be processed daily.

-Restricted cash and cash equivalents totaled \$11.6 million and \$10.1 million on June 30, 2016, and 2015, respectively, which is restricted in accordance with applicable debt or other contractual requirements.
+Restricted cash and cash equivalents totaled \$13.2 million and \$11.6 million on June 30, 2017, and June 30, 2016, respectively, which is restricted in accordance with applicable debt or other contractual requirements.